thisdot/starter.dev/starters/nuxt-pinia-tailwind/README.md

 - TheCounter.test.ts
 - TheCounter.vue

-The `TheGreeting` directory component uses `@nuxtjs/axios` to fetch data from the example hello endopoint with corresponding mock located in `test/__mocks__/handlers/greeting.ts`.
+The `TheGreeting` directory component uses `@nuxtjs/axios` to fetch data from the example hello endpoint with a corresponding mock located in `test/__mocks__/handlers/greeting.ts`.
 The directory contains the following files:

 - TheGreeting.stories.ts
 - TheGreeting.classNames.ts